 Living with slipped capital femoral epiphysis

-If SCFE is caught early, there is a good chance for full recovery, especially if SCFE is stable.
+If SCFE is caught early, there is a good chance for full recovery, especially if it is stable.
 Research suggests that 30% to 60% of children diagnosed with SCFE will have it occur later in the other leg.
-This means close follow up and monitoring is important.
+This means close follow up and monitoring are important.
 Sometimes surgery is done to prevent this from occurring.
 Some children who have had SCFE may get arthritis in the hip later in life.

 Complications sometimes happen with SCFE.
 The most serious complications are avascular necrosis (a lack of blood flow to the bone) and chondrolysis (decay of cartilage).
 Your doctor can explain these issues to you, if needed.

 - What is the likely cause of my child’s hip problems?

 - Is my child’s SCFE stable or unstable?